 - Place medication in a safe place and keep track of dosage.

-- Keep keys, wallet, mobile, and other values at the same place.
+- Keep keys, wallet, mobile, and other values in the same place.

-- Install GPS tracker on the patient’s mobile phone.
+- Install a GPS tracker on the patient’s mobile phone.

 - Try to have an appointment on the same day at the same time.